Borough of Tunbridge Wells: Elections

+Premises

+The council is based at Tunbridge Wells Town Hall on Mount Pleasant Road, which had been completed in 1941 for the old Royal Tunbridge Wells Borough Council.

+Geography

 The borough of Tunbridge Wells lies along the south western border of Kent, partly on the northern edge of the Weald, the remainder on the Weald Clay plain in the upper reaches of the rivers Teise and Beult.

-The North Weald area

-The restricted area immediately to the north and west of Tunbridge Wells lies within the Weald.
+Much of the borough lies within the High Weald, a designated Area of Outstanding Natural Beauty.
 The presence of sandstone outcrops and the chalybeate springs, together with old workings, point to ancient iron manufacturing in the area.